alea-git/alea-git.github.io/_projects/creators.so.md

 **We've chosen this name to be in close relationship with our main target, creators**\: people that produce digital content (such as marketers, youtubers, instagrammers, etc.) and want to sell online courses, taking care and growing their community, with a strong focus on brand positioning.

-> We love our target, made up of interesting and enterprising people, allowing us to work on something we like, with amazing human beings, and learn a ton about other sectors in the meantime.
+> We love our target, made up of interesting and enterprising people, allowing us to work on something we like with amazing human beings and learn a ton about other sectors in the meantime.

 For this reason we're pretty picky on selecting creators to whom we propose our service and we evaluate each proposal received: **we are interested in creating a long lasting collaboration with the creators**, so as to trigger a virtuous exchange of opinions and skills and offer a high quality service both for them and for their students.